 Get great coverage in Idaho at a cheaper rate

 Jerry has revolutionized the car insurance-buying process.

-Signing up takes less than a minute, and then this AI-powered app generates competitive quotes from more than 40 top insurers.
+Signing up takes less than a minute, and then this AI-powered app can generate competitive quotes from more than 50 top insurers.
 Once you find a great car insurance policy at a low price, Jerry will sign you up and cancel your old policy for you.
 And at each renewal period, Jerry will search on your behalf for similar or better coverage at a lower price!

 Best of all?
 Jerry is free to use!